-CHP Builders' Boot Camp is an intensive, interactive, and collaborative learning workshop experience for construction industry professionals located at the CHP Training Center in Christiansburg, Va.
+CHP Builders' Boot Camp is an intensive, interactive, and collaborative learning workshop experience for construction industry professionals.
+Boot Camp takes place at the CHP Training Center in Christiansburg, VA.
 Held periodically throughout the year, Builders' Boot Camp equips participants with the most current construction industry information and skills needed to maintain an edge in the business and provide the highest quality services to their clients.
-Please check back for upcoming Builders' Boot Camp announcements.

 The 2018 Builders' Boot Camp is scheduled for Tuesday and Wednesday, August 28 & 29, 2018.
 Session descriptions and presenter bios are below.
 Click the link to register for Builders' Boot Camp; the registration deadline is August 17, 2018.
 CHP Builders' Boot Camp attendees will receive 14 BPI CEUs.